kyomawa/kyomawa/README.md

 ## Hi, I'm Bryan 👋

 I'm a **TypeScript Developer** passionate about building modern, dynamic applications.
-I'm also actively learning **Rust** to explore new approaches in performance and security.
+I'm actively learning **Rust** to explore new approaches in performance and security.
 For more about my work, please visit my [website](https://bryancellier.fr).

 <!-- Visitor Count & Follow -->